tekknolagi/tekknolagi.github.com/_posts/2023-02-1-vscode-vexation.md

 "So I have this VSCode question..."

-## So I have this bug, but that's not important right now
+## I have this bug, but that's not important right now

 "I'm down a rabbit hole as usual"